VCHS-DECA-Software/docs/content/docs/roommate-matcher.md

 3. The program then runs a series of checks for each of the student's preferences to make sure that:
 - The student's preference has filled out the form
 - The student has not entered themselves as a preference
+- The student and their preference are the same gender (VCHS DECA policy)
 - The student and their preference are not more than one grade level apart (VCHS DECA policy)

 If any of these conditions fail, then the student will be appended to `errors.csv`.